googkit/googkit/README.markdown

 Edit `compiled_js` in `tools/tools.cfg`.

+### Unit-testing
+This kit support unit-testing by Closure Library testing tools.
+You can easily unit-test your code with [jsunit-style](http://people.apache.org/~dennisbyrne/infoq/js_tdd.2.htm).

+1. Copy [example_test.html](https://github.com/cocopon/goog-starter-kit/blob/master/development/js_dev/example_test.html) into Where the Unit-Test Target is in

+    After copy the file, you should rename the file as `{target_name}_test.html`.

+    You can change the traditional name as `{target_name}_test.html` by `test_file_pattern` in `tools/tools.cfg`.

+2. Apply Configs for Unit-Testing

+    Enter following commands in the terminal:

+        (in `goog-starter-kit` directory)
+        $ python tools/apply_config.py

+3. Write Your Code for Unit-Testing

+4. Open the File on Your Browser

+    If you want to test all, open `development/all_tests.html` on your browser by using **http scheme** (file scheme is unavailable).
+    And before the test, you need to update dependency information:

+        $ python tools/update_deps.py

 ### Preventing Some Scripts from Compiling
 Place them outside `development/js_dev`.
 Scripts that are in it will be compiled and removed in production.